dnkdev/vtelegram/readme.md

 ### Context Filters and Middleware

-Context filters determine which update is relevant, works almost like an extension for handlers.<br>
+Context filters determine which update is relevant.<br>
-For example, set `[context: 'private']` specifies that your methods will handle updates only in private chats.
+For example, `[context: 'private']` specifies that your method will handle updates only in private chats.
 You can set a context filter both on top of middleware and on top of the handling function.
 That way you can handle updates and build logic very flexible.

 Update handling flow can be defined as follows: <br>